Sign Up For News &

 She applies the same practical, methodical approach to her Search Director role at LLLS.
 “There’s a great deal of satisfaction in finding the right connection between client and candidate,” she states.

-As Senior Vice President of LOIS L. LINDAUER SEARCHES, Jill Lasman specializes in recruiting executive level development professionals for the nonprofit sector.
-A known and well-respected national development search executive, she has completed over 150 searches for leading education, healthcare, arts and social services institutions.
+Jill Lasman has played a key role in setting the LLLS standard for executive search since she began working within the industry in 1998.
+A known and well-respected national development search executive, she has completed over 150 searches for leading education, healthcare, arts and social services institutions during her LLLS tenure.

 Zena Lum brings a wealth of education and cultural development experience to LOIS L. LINDAUER SEARCHES.
 Since becoming a member of the LLLS team, she has worked with an array of nonprofit institutions, including those in higher education, academic medicine, social services, and conservation.